primaryobjects/unity-to-aframe/README.md

 ## Quick Start

 1. Clone [unity-to-aframe](https://github.com/primaryobjects/unity-to-aframe.git).
-2. Copy `Assets/unity-to-aframe` and `Assets/CombineMeshes` to your Unity 3D project folder `Assets`.
+2. Copy `Assets/unity-to-aframe` and `Assets/CombineMeshes` to the folder `Assets` in your Unity 3D project.
 3. Open your project from Unity3D.
 4. Open the scene you want to export.
 5. Click the unity-to-aframe prefab to show the exporter inspector.